pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 - TB

 Oddish Girl:
-- Thrash (if hp is 18-22, then TB turn 1, then thrash)
+  + if hp is 18-22, then TB turn 1, then thrash
-- If you get para'd use a heal on it, and if you get put to sleep potion if below 6 hp
+  + If you get para'd use a heal on it, and if you get put to sleep potion if below 6 hp
+- Thrash turn 1 at any other hp

 Use 2 Repels at some point after this fight and before the next fight
-  + You can delay these 2 repels up to ~10 tiles
+> You can delay these 2 repels up to ~10 tiles

 Hiker:
 - BBx3